Logo of North East Museums

 There is a short flight of steps leading to the building as well as an accessible ramp to the right.

-The doors entering the museum are heavy double glass swing doors.
+The doors entering the museum are heavy double glass swing doors, one is kept open during opening hours, the second can be opened by museum staff.

-There is also a set of these doors exiting the building on the other side which takes you to the main fort site.
+There is also a set of these doors exiting the building on the other side which takes you to the main fort site, one is kept open during opening hours, the second can be opened by museum staff.

 The surface around the fort is generally flat but uneven and can vary from grass to gravel.
 The main paths throughout the site remains are original Roman roads covered with gravel and stones so please take great care when exploring and making your way to the reconstructed buildings.